Hua Lamphong is the local name for Bangkok’s main train station. It serves as the main hub for intercity and international train services in Thailand.

 4. See the exhibits at the Thai Railway Museum

-ADVANCE BOOKING: For advance tickets either visit any train station in Thailand up to 60 days before you intend to travel to purchase a ticket or book through Thailand Trains by clicking on the BOOK button above.
-For more information about booking train tickets from Bangkok through Thailand Trains see ourGuide to Ticket Collection in Bangkok.
+Advance Booking: For advance tickets either visit any train station in Thailand up to 60 days before you intend to travel to purchase a ticket or book through Thailand Trains by using the Search Box below.
+For more information about booking train tickets from Bangkok through Thailand Trains see ourguide to ticket collection in Bangkok.
 To buy an advance at train ticket at Hua Lamphong Train Station use counters 15 to 19 at the top right of the station.

 For all the latest information about the relocation of Bangkok’s main train terminal to Bang Sue and other railway news join ourFacebook Group.

 Walking distance from Station: 400metres by road or150metres (via canal bridge)